Infineon/mtb-example-btsdk-ble-find-me/README.md

 ![Figure4](./Images/figure4.PNG)

 ## Design and Implementation
-The ‘Find Me Locator’ (the LE Central device) is a LE GATT Client.
-The ‘Find Me Target’ (the Peripheral device) is a LE GATT Server with the IAS implemented, as [Figure 5]() shows.
+The 'Find Me Locator' (the LE Central device) is a LE GATT Client.
+The 'Find Me Target' (the Peripheral device) is a LE GATT Server with the IAS implemented, as [Figure 5]() shows.

 ##### Figure 5.
-Find Me profile (FMP) Implementation on CYW20819
+Find Me profile (FMP) Implementation
 ![Figure5](./Images/figure5.PNG)

 The LE Find Me profile defines what happens when the locating Central device broadcasts a change in the alert level.

 The Find Me locator performs service discovery using the "GATT Discover All Primary Services" procedure.
 The LE Service Characteristic discovery is done by the "Discover All Characteristics of a Service" procedure.
 When the Find Me Locator wants to cause an alert on the Find Me Target, it writes an alert level in the Alert Level Characteristic of the IAS.
 When the Find Me Target receives an alert level, it indicates the level using the red LED: OFF for no alert, blinking for mild alert, and ON for high alert.

-The application code and Bluetooth&#174; stack runs on the Arm&#174 Cortex&#174-M4 core of the CYW20819 SoC.
+The application code and Bluetooth&#174; stack runs on the Arm&#174 Cortex&#174-M4/M33 core of the SoC.
 The important source files relevant for the user application level code for this code example are listed in [Table 1]().

 ## Additional Notes:
 The CYW955572BTEVK-01 is used with the audio shield board and the CUSTOM button on the shield board is configured for input by default.